Coordinated Funding Model

 - Planning and Coordination: the coordination and maximization of services among non-profits working in the same sector (e.g., housing, aging, health, etc.);

 - Program Operations: the day-to-day expenses of serving people in programs such as shelter, after school activities, family therapy, or safety net medical care;

 - Capacity Building: the occasional one-time costs for things like governance improvement, finance, program evaluation or other improvements, to help a non-profit thrive.

-- Targeting investments to six impact/priority areas to include:
+- Targeting investments to five impact/priority areas to include:

 - Early Childhood (0 to 6 years)

 Housing & Homelessness

 Safety Net Health and Nutrition

 - Supporting and better utilizing existing planning/coordinating bodies.
 These entities are asked to play a lead role in assessing needs, service gaps, and effective/best practices that will inform future funding for local non-profits.
 They will engage agencies and other experts, and consumers so that investments are aligned with and supportive of what is working and what is needed.

 This model recognizes that the community is best served when vital services are sufficiently funded; when those services are coordinated among multiple non-profits; and when those non-profits themselves are strong and sustainable over the long term.
 This approach has been embedded in the community, and in the way local funders support the non-profits, for years.
 Program operations have long been funded by the City of Ann Arbor, the United Way of Washtenaw County, Washtenaw County, and the Washtenaw Urban County, while planning and capacity building have been funded primarily by Ann Arbor Area Community Foundation and United Way of Washtenaw County.